Main content

 older adult in living room with extended family

-According to the Alzheimer’s Association, more than 11 million Americans provided an estimated 18.4 billion hours of care to adults with Alzheimer’s disease and related dementias in 2023, and over 65 percent of older adults with dementia rely on two or more family members or friends to meet their needs, ranging from basic activities of daily living to self-care activities and care decisions.
+According to the Alzheimer’s Association, more than 11 million Americans provided an estimated 18.4 billion hours of care to adults with Alzheimer’s disease and related dementias in 2023, and more than 65% of older adults with dementia rely on two or more family members or friends to meet their needs, ranging from basic activities of daily living to self-care activities and care decisions.

 To better understand this reality, the National Institute on Aging has awarded a $5.5 million, five-year R01 grant to an Emory University Nell Hodgson Woodruff School of Nursing researcher to lead a longitudinal study on how informal caregiving networks affect persons living with dementia (PWD) and their caregivers.